hybridsjs/hybrids/docs/router/usage.md

 });
 ```

-In the above example, for both `OneView` and `TwoView` the `<my-link>` will be active, as the second view is in the stack of the first one.
+In the above example, for both `OneView` and `TwoView` the `<my-link>` will be active, as the second view is in the stack of the first.

 ## Debug Mode

-The router in debug mode logs the navigation events.
-Also, it simplifies access to the current view in the DevTools console by the `$$0` reference (similar to the last selected element in the Elements panel).
+In debug mode, the router logs the navigation events.
+It also simplifies access to the current view in the DevTools console via the `$$0` reference (similar to the last selected element in the Elements panel).

 You can find more information about the debug mode in the [Debug Mode](/getting-started.md#debug-mode) section of the documentation.